 Let $\p$ be stably irreducible, and let $K^{\p,n}$ denote the field $\Q[T]/(P(A_{\p,n},T))$.
 If $\alpha$ is a reciprocal root of $P(A_{\p},T)$, then $K^{\p,n}=\Q(\alpha^ n)$.
 Hence $K^{\p,n}\subseteq K^{\p,1}$.
 We will simply write $K^{\p}$ to denote $K^{\p,1}$.

-\begin{proposition} Let $A$ be an abelian surface defined over $k$.
-Suppose that there exist two distinct primes $\p$ and $\fq$ that are stably irreducible and ordinary for $A$ and such that $K^{\p}\cap K^{\fq}=\Q$.
+\begin{proposition} Let $A$ be an abelian variety defined over $k$.
+Suppose that there exist two distinct primes $\p$ and $\fq$ that are stably irreducible for $A$ and such that $K^{\p}$ and $ K^{\fq}$ are linearly disjoint.
 Then $\End(A_\Qbar)=\ZZ$. \end{proposition}

-\begin{proof} By Proposition \ref{proposition: irreducibility}, we know that $\End^0(A_\Qbar)$ is a field, which we will call~$L$.
-There exists a finite extension $F/\Q$ such that $L=\End^0(A_F)$.
-If $n$ is the residue degree of $p$ in $F$, then we have an inclusion
+\begin{proof} There exists a finite extension $k'/k$ such that $\End^0(A_\Qbar)=\End^0(A_{k'})$.
+Let $n$ be an integer divisible both by the residue degree of $\p$ and the residue degree of $\fq$ in $k'/k$.
+Then we have inclusions By \cite[Thm.
+2, (c)]{Tat66}, the stably irreducibility of $\p$ and $ \fq$ implies that